 "I know what you mean about baking cookies," Scully said when Mulder continued to dissect a noodle, head lowered.
 "Except in our family, my mom was lucky if they made it to the oven.
 We'd snitch the dough whenever she turned her back."

 An expectant silence, until finally Mulder lifted his head.

 "I'm more of a take-out kind of guy," he said, deadpan.
 "Ask Scully."

 "Teena wasn't much of a cook?"

 A look of profound sadness coupled with bitterness crossed Mulder's face and his eyes darkened.

 "Not even before Samantha was taken.
 After...
 Well, let's just say her favorite meal was a couple of Valium.
-It worked out all right, though, since Dad's was a bottle of Chivas."
+It worked out all right since Dad's was a bottle of Chivas."

 The animation left Grey's face and he put down his fork to lean across the table, eyes locked with his brother's.
 "I'm sorry, Fox.
 I didn't know."

-Something passed between them in that moment -- a tangible, if tenuous, bond that linked them as brothers for the first time.
-Then Mulder looked away.
+Something passed between them in that moment -- an almost tangible though tenuous bond that linked them as true brothers for the first time.
+Until the connection snapped.